deanet/alinux-documentation/README.markdown

 ##latest use on 2011
 - based opencontent theme
-- next theme is ftw, or follow the theme
+- next theme is neban

 ## update 11 jun 2011
 key check